-Pursuant to the Owners Participation Agreement for the Cadence Development, the Developer is responsible for the maintenance Cadence Public Park in perpetuity or for the life of the agreement.
-Each year the Developer is required to submit a Park Maintenance Plan consisting of a budget for maintenance costs for the upcoming year, the maintenance activities to be performed and the reimbursement schedule and process for maintenance costs incurred pursuant to the Park Maintenance Plan.
-The formation of the Cadence property to Benefit Zone No. 15 of the Landscaping and Lighting Assessment District No. 96-1 is required and is the mechanism for the City Council to approve the Park Maintenance Plan annually as part of the annual review process.
+Pursuant to the Owners Participation Agreement (OPA) for the Cadence Development, the Developer is responsible for the maintenance of the Cadence Public Park in perpetuity or for the life of the agreement.
+As detailed in the OPA, the Developer is required to submit a Park Maintenance Plan annually to the City for review and approval by City Council as part of the annual review of the District.
+The Park Maintenance Plan will include a maintenance budget, a schedule of maintenance activities, and reimbursement process specific to the Cadence Development.
 The Assessment District formation ensures adequate funding is available for the maintenance of the Park should the Developer default, not meet the maintenance standards, or in the event that the property is sold and the City assumes maintenance of the park.